 The transmit function of the local PHY is enabled periodically to transmit pilot and physical header sub-blocks (refresh signals) at the same time as they would be transmitted in normal operating mode.

+During LPI operation, the transmitter replaces any data payload sub-block by:

+transmission of 80 {0} symbols, to indicate transition to quiet

+minimum PMD optical output power compatible with LPI mode during 7744 symbols (quiet)

+transmission of 80 {0} symbols, to prepare the reception of pilot and physical header sub-blocks used as refresh signals

 This quiet-refresh cycle continues until the reception of the normal-interframe encoding on the GMII.
 The local PHY transmitter enters the normal operating state at the beginning of the next payload data sub-block.

 The 64B/65B PCS encoder shall preserve the timing during quiet mode.
 Therefore, the time alignment of transmitted PDBs regarding to FEC codewords shall be exactly the same when the PHY re-enters the normal operation that would be if PHY had not entered the LPI quiet mode.
 This preserves the PCS decoder synchronization of the link partner and coherence with information encoded in the field PHD.TX.NEXT.PDB.OFFSET of the last received PHD.

-Unlike some other EEE PHYs, neither sleep nor wake signals are required.
-On the contrary, sleep and wake are events that are signaled to the link partner by the presence or absence of optical power in the periods of time allocated to the transmission of payload data sub-blocks.
+Unlike some other EEE PHYs, neither sleep nor wake specific signals are used to enter and leave the LPI mode of operation, respectively.
+On the contrary, sleep is indicated to the link partner by the transmission of 80 {0} symbols that replace the beginning of a payload data sub-block that goes quiet.
+However, this sequence of symbols is not specific of sleep signaling and no additional time is used for its transmission.
+Wake is indicated by the event of presence of normal 16-PAM Tomlinson-Harashima precoded signal at the beginning of a payload data sub-block that transports normal inter-frame and/or Ethernet packets.

 1000BASE-H PHY LPI receive operation

-In the receive direction, entering the LPI mode is triggered by the absence of optical power in the data payload sub-block after the reception of a pilot or physical header sub-block.
+In the receive direction, entering the LPI mode is triggered by the detection of the sequence of {0} symbols after the reception of a pilot or physical header sub-block.
 When the local PHY receiver detects this event, it encodes “Assert LPI” on the GMII and disables some functionality to reduce power consumption.
 Note that “Assert LPI” can also be encoded on the GMII RX due to the reception of PDBs containing LPI signaling from the link partner (this is the case of LPI assertion on the GMII TX in the middle of a payload data sub-block transmission).

-The local PHY receiver shall use the pilot and physical header sub-blocks, which are sent periodically by the link partner, to update adaptive coefficients and timing circuits.
-This quiet-refresh cycle continues until the presence of optical power in the time slot corresponding to a payload data sub-block is detected.
+The local PHY receiver shall use the pilot and physical header sub-blocks, which are sent periodically by the link partner, to update adaptive coefficients and timing circuits and to determine the value of variable loc_rcvr_status.
+Therefore, in LPI mode, the receiver shall also use the refresh signals to estimate the quality of decoding (i.e. link margin) of payload data sub-blocks that is expected when normal operation re-enter.

+This quiet-refresh cycle continues until the presence PAM Tomlinson-Harashima precoded signal in the time slot corresponding to a payload data sub-block is detected.
 Then, the local PHY starts normal operation and sends to the GMII the data contained on the PDBs received from the remote PHY.
 The PCS decoding shall start aligned to the boundary of the first complete PDB received from the beginning of the payload data sub-block.
 At this moment, the local PHY begins to send normal-interframe encoding on the GMII, since this is the information received from the remote PHY and the link is ready to provide the nominal operational data rate.

 1000BASE-H PHY LPI mode timing parameters